 Although this research was able to reach our primary endpoint, there were some unavoidable shortcomings.
-First, because it was unclear just how many participants would be needed to collect a substantial amount of data, the sample size was small, totaling 8 participants after 4 were excluded.
+First, because it was unclear just how many participants would be needed to collect a substantial amount of data, the sample size was small, totaling eight participants after four were excluded.
 Therefore, to generalize the results for larger groups, the study should have recruited more applicants in both groups.
-Secondly, this study does not apply to mechanically ventilated individuals as none of the participants in this study were monitored via mechanical ventilation.
+Secondly, this study does not apply to mechanically ventilated individuals, as none of the participants in this study were monitored via mechanical ventilation.
 The study may also not be generalizable to patients of all ages, as no children were studied.
 Moreover, the study was non-randomized and open label, further leading to limitations.
-Researchers were aware of the aim of the study, which introduces unintentional confounders which could influence the study results.
+Researchers were aware of the aim of the study, which introduces unintentional confounders that could influence the study results.

 Although there were some limitations to our study, the development of this novel apparatus has the potential to improve upon the current standards of how we monitor vital signs, specifically respiration and ventilation.
 The ASA aims to ensure adequate oxygen concentration in inspired gas and blood as well as adequate ventilation during all procedures[3,6,10].
 The LRMD provides a minimally invasive, inexpensive, and portable means to measure respiration[11].
-This device has the potential to allow medical personnel to properly recognize any deterioration in respiratory status, noted either with a decline in tidal volume or change in respiratory rate, therefore providing an increased measure for patient safety and the need to intervene more promptly if need be[3,11].
+This device has the potential to allow medical personnel to recognize properly any deterioration in respiratory status, noted either with a decline in tidal volume or change in respiratory rate, therefore providing an increased measure for patient safety and the need to intervene more promptly if need be[3,11].
 Not only is this device extremely accurate and reliable based on our data, but this easy to use respiratory monitor is independent of motion artifact and electrical interference making it extremely user friendly[11].

 Further studies are needed to demonstrate the entire magnitude of LRMD capabilities, including the ability to monitor tidal volume.
 One of the most profound weaknesses of capnography is the inability to measure tidal volume.
-The LRMD Respiratory Device is able to accurately measure tidal volume in addition to respiration rate as it has been reported previously[11].
-Unfortunately, our study was not designed to evaluate the tidal volume monitoring and hence further studies are needed that would incorporate this while comparing with capnography.
+The LRMD is able to measure accurately tidal volume in addition to respiration rate, as has been reported previously[11].
+Unfortunately, our study was not designed to evaluate tidal volume monitoring; and hence, further studies are needed that would incorporate this while comparing with capnography.

-In summary, our results demonstrate that the LRMD device has the potential to be utilized as an alternative to capnography for measuring respiratory rate, specifically in the endoscopy setting and may also be potentially useful in post-anesthesia care, critical care, ambulatory environments, and during in-hospital monitoring where similar sedation practices are applied[3,11].
-The LRMD device and capnography were at least equivalent in measuring respiration rate and apnea events.
-The implication of our results will need further studies that will include a larger sample size, both pediatric and geriatric patients, and a multitude of settings including in-patient as well as ambulatory settings to determine its ability to be used in these areas of care.
+In summary, our results demonstrate that the LRMD has the potential to be utilized as an alternative to capnography for measuring respiratory rate, specifically in the endoscopy setting, and may also be potentially useful in post-anesthesia care, critical care, ambulatory environments, and during in-hospital monitoring where similar sedation practices are applied[3,11].
+The LRMD and capnography were at least equivalent in measuring respiration rate and apnea events.
+The implication of our results will need further studies that will include a larger sample size, both pediatric and geriatric patients, and a multitude of settings, including in-patient as well as ambulatory settings, to determine its ability to be used in these areas of care.

 ARTICLE HIGHLIGHTS